Police Scotland chief constable to retire in summer

 "The police officers and police staff of Police Scotland are outstanding.
 Leading them as chief constable to serve the people of Scotland has been the honour of my working life."

-The announcement that he was standing down came as he published a report warning that policing in Scotland is "unsustainable" given the cash settlement from the Scottish government.
+The announcement that he was standing down came as he published a report warning that policing in Scotland is facing "hard choices" given the "unprecedented" financial pressures on the public sector.

-The paper which was presented to a meeting of the Scottish Police Authority on Thursday said: "Police Scotland has often absorbed the impact of wider public sector financial challenges and is taking responsibility in situations where the police service is not the most appropriate service to respond.

-"This position is unsustainable in the long term and detracts from the ability to intervene effectively at the critical end of risk and harm."
+The report that was submitted to the Scottish Police Authority said: "Our capital funding remains significantly lower than that needed to progress improvements to our technology, buildings and vehicles".

 Last year he also claimed that policing was "not one of the priorities" of a government spending review, with the force already having to make £200m worth of savings every year.